 Course credit should be structured as follows, with minor exceptions, for standard courses that are based on lecture/laboratory/studio/practice situations and that meet weekly.
 This structure is based on UNC General Administration policy regarding acceptable course credit structure, course contact hours, and their relationship to earned FTEs.
-This structure is not intended for internships or practicum situations which may require very different arrangements.
+This structure is not intended for internships or practicum situations that may require very different arrangements.

-Departments should avoid designing courses that require substantially less than the suggested contact hours per week or that greatly exceed that required number of contact hours.
-A rationale must be offered if the credit structure either exceeds or requires less than the required contact hours.
+Departments should avoid designing courses that require substantially fewer than the suggested contact hours per week or that greatly exceed that required number of contact hours.
+A rationale must be offered if the credit structure either exceeds or requires fewer than the required contact hours.

-1 semester credit hour = 1 hour of lecture or 3 hours of laboratory/studio/practice per week.
+1 semester credit hour = 50 contact minutes of lecture or 150 contact minutes of laboratory/studio/practice per week.